-Asymmetric growth restriction usually results from placental or maternal problems that typically manifest in the late 2nd or the 3rd trimester.
+Asymmetric growth restriction usually results from placental or maternal problems that typically manifest in the late second or the third trimester.
 When the cause begins relatively late in gestation, organs and tissues are not equally affected, resulting in asymmetric growth restriction.
 Common causes include

 Placental insufficiency resulting from maternal disease involving the small blood vessels (eg, preeclampsia Preeclampsia and Eclampsia Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
 Eclampsia is unexplained generalized seizures in patients with preeclampsia.
 Diagnosis... read more , hypertension Hypertension in Pregnancy Recommendations regarding classification, diagnosis, and management of hypertensive disorders (including preeclampsia) are available from the American College of Obstetricians and Gynecologists... read more , renal disease Renal Insufficiency in Pregnancy Pregnancy often does not worsen renal disorders; it seems to exacerbate noninfectious renal disorders only when uncontrolled hypertension coexists.
 However, significant renal insufficiency ... read more , antiphospholipid antibody syndrome Antiphospholipid Antibody Syndrome (APS) Antiphospholipid antibody syndrome is an autoimmune disorder characterized by venous and arterial thrombosis or pregnancy complications (eg, recurrent miscarriage) and persistent autoantibodies to phospholipid-bound proteins.
 Venous or arterial thrombi may occur.
 The pathophysiology is... read more , long-standing diabetes Diabetes Mellitus in Pregnancy Pregnancy aggravates preexisting type 1 (insulin-dependent) and type 2 (non–insulin-dependent) diabetes but does not appear to exacerbate diabetic retinopathy, nephropathy, or neuropathy ( 1)... read more )

 Placental involution accompanying postmaturity